 47% of buyers view 3-5 pieces of content online before engaging with sales personnel

-A blog post has to include content from top & medium of a sales funnel to gain more flexibility.
+A blog post has to include content from the top & medium of a sales funnel to gain more flexibility.

 Blog articles with images get a whopping 94% more views